influxdata/flux/docs/SPEC.md

 Conditional expressions evaluate a boolean-valued condition and if the result is _true_, the expression following the `then` keyword is evaluated and returned.
-Otherwise the condition evaluates to _false_, and the expression following the `else` keyword is evaluated and returned.
+Otherwise the expression following the `else` keyword is evaluated and returned.
 In either case, the branch not taken is not evaluated;
 only side effects associated with the branch that is taken will occur.